 Stage 1: Evaporation and transpiration

 Let us begin with the oceans and large water bodies.
-Their large surface areas absorb the sun's energy (heat), warming their surfaces.
+The large surface area absorbs the sun’s energy (heat), warming their surfaces.
 As the water heats up, it evaporates (turns from liquid to vapor).
 In addition to that, green plants (forests and all vegetation cover) also release moisture into the air in a process called transpiration.
-Rising air currents, resulting from unequal air pressure, lifts the vapor high up into the atmosphere.
+Rising air currents, resulting from unequal air pressure, lift the vapor high into the atmosphere.

 Stage 2: Condensation

-Up there, cooler temperatures cause the vapor to condense (vapor turning back into liquid).
+Up there, cooler temperatures cause the vapor to condense (water vapor turning back into liquid).
 Winds and air masses move the moisture around a bit, forming clouds.
 With time, they become heavier with water.
-This develops into rain-bearing clouds.
+That develops into rain-bearing clouds.